darklang/docs/docs/getting-started-tutorial.md

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.12.02_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.12.02_AM.png)

 This results in an API that has the return value of 4.
-Click the hamburger in the upper right and select "open in new tab).
+Click the hamburger in the upper right and select "open in new tab".
 Then, you see your API running in production.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.12.43_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.12.43_AM.png)